Why are so many new jersey disability claims denied?

 However, if an applicant is again denied benefits at the Reconsideration level, the opportunity is then offered for a formal Hearing before an Administrative Law Judge, at which time your attorney will present your case to the Judge.
 At such a Hearing both the claimant and any witnesses and/or experts will have the opportunity to testify before the Judge, after which a decision will be rendered as to whether the Social Security disability benefits will be granted.

 As illustrated above, it is not easy to successfully file for disability.
 With so many different levels and requirements, it is an overwhelming and tedious process.
 That is why you should consider hiring a lawyer familiar with disability claims and the approval process.
 The Social Security Disability lawyers at Team Law in New Jersey have been helping people obtain the disability benefits they deserve.
-Call 732-388-5454 or fill out our convenient online contact form today to schedule your consultation.
+Call 1-800-TEAM-LAW or fill out our convenient online contact form today to schedule your consultation with one of our dedicated Newark personal injury lawyers today.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney/client relationship.
 If you are seeking legal advice, please contact our law firm directly.